Skip to main content

 Submission criteria

-The 2023 conference will be held in person at the Federal Reserve Bank of Minneapolis on October 5 (main conference) and October 6 (early career researchers’ workshop).
+The 2025 conference will be held in person at the Federal Reserve Bank of Minneapolis on November 13 (main conference) and November 14 (Early Career Researchers’ Workshop).
 Reimbursement for presenters’ travel expenses will be available.
 Coverage of the main conference will be streamed online.
-Details on the two days of the conference and information on how to submit can be found below.
-The call for papers is now closed.

 Four panelists on stage during a presentation